MudasirAhmadkhan/MudasirAhmadKhan/README.md

-**# 💼 Portfolio Website**
+**Mudasir Ahmad Khan**

-This is my **personal portfolio website** created using **Bold AI** – a no-code AI website builder.
-The portfolio showcases my projects, skills, resume, and contact information in a clean and professional layout.
+This is my professional portfolio website built using BoltAI, designed to showcase my skills, expertise, and projects in the field of Software Quality Assurance (QA) and Software Engineering.

+The portfolio includes:

+✅ Overview of my technical skills
+🛠️ Projects I’ve worked on, with descriptions and links 📝 Resume section for quick access
+📫 Contact details for networking and collaboration

+This website reflects my journey, achievements, and commitment to continuous learning in the tech industry.

 ## 🚀 Features